Get Serious: The Cost of Hiding Behind Irony

 - 2 min read

-We’re living in a time where being serious about anything gets you treated like you think you’re better than everyone else.
+We’re living in a time where being serious about anything gets you treated like you have a stick up your ass.

 So people downplay what matters to them.
 They hedge.
-They soften every statement with a joke or a shrug.
+They cope.
+They seethe.
+They downplay every statement with a joke or a shrug.
 Irony becomes armor, because armor keeps you safe.

 Every conviction gets buried under sarcasm so no one can say you tried too hard.